 The business benefits of PLM integration include more efficient and faster product development times.
 PLM integration gives you a better view of your lifecycle across all relevant domains and disciplines.
 You can be assured that data is visible and up-to-date across your organization and down through your external development partners.

-What about PLM ERP integration?
+What about PLM ERP Integration?

 While there are many types of data integration, PLM ERP integration is designed to increase the efficiency of your business operations.
 This efficiency comes from PLM’s focus on production and manufacturing and from ERP’s focus on managing your resources, order processing, purchasing, accounting, inventory and manufacturing.
 Because PLM and ERP are closely related, integration of these two components will streamline your product development processes, as any changes to one system will greatly affect the other.
 With bi-directional data flow between your PLM ERP, you’ll be able to get accurate data in both systems, thus improving your product development process and allowing you to use each system to its maximum capability.

 What about ALM Integration?

 ALM is short for Application Lifecycle Management.
 ALM helps manage the lifecycle of application development.
 PLM ALM integration incorporates the integration between your hardware and software systems.
 ALM is complex and has its own set of software development lifecycle (SDLC) methodologies.
 Traditionally, these domains followed different development streams.
 When you integrate both systems, both your hardware and software components are developed in a way that speeds up the entire development process.

 Collaboration in product development can be a challenge with so many different CAD file formats existing in the market.
 The integration of both PLM and CAD ensures that changes are up-to-date since both systems ultimately improve collaboration which reduces rework and improves efficiency.

-PLM Integration Other Business Systems
+PLM Integration with Other Business Systems

 Regardless of the systems you use, PLM integration will give you a better view of your product lifecycle development.
 Though integrations can vary in complexity, they are quite manageable with the right software tools and with people who understand the criteria for successful data integrations.